stevieb9/tesla-charge/README.md

 ### Security

-#### IP Security
+#### Host Security

-To enable IP security, set `secure_ip` to `1` in the `system` section of the configuration file, and add the allowed IP address blocks to the `allowed_ips` array in the same section of the file.
+To enable host/IP security, set `secure_host` to `1` in the `system` section of the configuration file, and add the allowed IP addresses, address blocks or DNS hostnames to the `allowed_hosts` array in the same section of the file.

-The IP address entries must have a prefix attached.
-Example: `192.168.1.0/24`.
+The following are all valid entries:

+    192.168.0.0/24
+    www.example.com
+    206.49.222.17
+    localhost
+    10.10.5.27/29

 #### API Token Security